-If it's physical hunger, try to rank your hunger/fullness level it on a scale of 1–10, from very, very hungry to stuffed.
-Aim to eat when you're hungry, but not starving.
-Stop when you're comfortably full, not stuffed.
+If it’s physical hunger, try to rank your hunger/fullness level on a scale of 1–10, from very hungry to stuffed.
+Aim to eat when you’re hungry but not starving.
+Stop when you’re comfortably full — not stuffed.

 You can also learn more by following some of the experts in the field:

-- The Intuitive Eating Book: This book is the best-seller that made intuitive eating mainstream.
+- The Intuitive Eating Book.
+This book, written by Evelyn Tribole and Elyse Resch, is the best-seller that made intuitive eating mainstream.
 It was originally published in 1995 but remains popular to this day.

-- The Intuitive Eating Website: The website of Evelyn Tribole and Elyse Resch has more information about intuitive eating and a listing of certified counselors.
+- The Original Intuitive Eating Pro.
+The website of Evelyn Tribole has more information about intuitive eating.

-- Geneen Roth: Her website has helpful articles and videos, plus a link to an online class.
+- Geneen Roth.
+Her website features helpful articles and videos, plus a link to an online class.

 With intuitive eating, how you eat is just as important as what you eat.

-Eating from your own internal cues of hunger and fullness can lead to improved body image and quality of life.
+Letting your own internal cues of hunger and fullness guide your eating can lead to improved body image and quality of life.